Disorderly Conduct

 - Challenging the officer's version of events

-- Demonstrating lack of actual threat or harm
+- Demonstrating a lack of actual threat or harm

 - Identifying inconsistent witness statements